Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers

 \section{Conclusion}

 We studied the accuracy of extracting the magnetic field from FID signals over a wide range of spin polarizations.
-As the spin polarization changes, the relative amplitudes and phases between the F~=~1 and F~=~2 Zeeman frequency components change, ultimately affecting the accuracy of magnetic field extraction.
-Simulations reveal that F~=~1 contributions introduce inaccuracies of approximately 3.5 nT when employing the SP-SFF method.
-Theoretically, these inaccuracies can be reduced to under 0.5 nT through the utilization of either SP-DFF or Sync-SFF techniques.
+As the spin polarization changes, the relative amplitudes and phases between the $F=1$ and $F=2$ Zeeman frequency components change, ultimately affecting the accuracy of magnetic-field extraction.
+Simulations reveal that $F=1$ contributions introduce inaccuracies of approximately 3.5 nT when employing the SP-SFF method.
+Theoretically, these inaccuracies can be reduced to under 0.5 nT through the utilization of either SP-DFF or SY-SFF techniques.
 Measurements of the extracted magnetic field closely match the simulations, displaying the same characteristic patterns.
-The variation of the magnetic field extracted from the SP-SFF measurements is approximately 3 nT, while the variations of the magnetic field extracted from the SP-DFF and Sync-SFF methods are both under 1 nT.
-Furthermore, the magnetic field measured using the SP-DFF and Sync-SFF techniques agree to within 1.5~nT at all pumping powers investigated.
+The variation of the magnetic field extracted from the SP-SFF measurements is approximately 3 nT, while the variations of the magnetic field extracted from the SP-DFF and SY-SFF methods are both under 1 nT.
+Furthermore, the magnetic fields measured using the SP-DFF and SY-SFF techniques agree to within 1.5~nT at all pumping powers investigated.

-The SP-DFF technique is well suited for accurately extracting the magnetic field from FID signals in the low spin-polarization regime ($P\leq0.5$).
+The SP-DFF technique is well suited for accurately extracting the magnetic field from FID signals in the low-spin-polarization regime $P\leq0.5$.
 Furthermore, it does not require feedback loops or prior knowledge of the magnetic field to achieve high accuracies.
-In contrast, the Sync-SFF scheme generates higher spin polarizations at lower pumping rates, making single-frequency extraction techniques such as demodulation or frequency counters more accurate.
-Nonetheless, this enhancement necessitates prior knowledge of the magnetic field to guess the pulse-modulation frequency.
-While the techniques introduced in this paper do not directly address absolute accuracy or the NLZ effect, they effectively mitigate inaccuracies linked to the overlap of F~=~1 and F~=~2 Zeeman resonances.
-Compact sensors possessing limited optical power are particularly susceptible to this systematic inaccuracy.
-The techniques described in this paper would enhance the accuracy of sensors with limited optical power.
+In contrast, the SY-SFF scheme generates higher spin polarizations at lower pumping rates, making single-frequency extraction techniques such as demodulation, instantaneous-phase retrieval, or frequency counters more accurate.
+However, this enhancement necessitates prior knowledge of the magnetic field to guess the pulse-modulation frequency.
+While the techniques introduced in this paper do not directly address absolute accuracy or the NLZ effect, they effectively mitigate inaccuracies linked to the overlap of $F=1$ and $F=2$ Zeeman resonances.
+Compact sensors utilizing microfabricated cells with high buffer-gas pressure, operating at elevated temperatures and technically constrained by moderate optical power levels, are particularly susceptible to this systematic inaccuracy.
+The techniques described in this paper can significantly improve the accuracy of such sensors under limited optical power conditions.